chipweinberger/flutter_blue_plus/README.md

 - you might need to reboot your device
 - you might need put your device in "discovery mode"
-- your phone may connect automatically
+- your phone may have already connected automatically
-- another app may have connected to your device
+- another app may have already connected to your device

 Try looking through already connected devices: